Back to Blog

 Red flag: You're "still interviewing" or "figuring out the team" while trying to start building.

 Action: Finalize your development partner before starting.
-For most startups, a focused agency like t3c.ai offers the best speed-to-quality ratio.

 15. Launch Plan Exists